akshat012004/codewithakshat/README.md

 # codewithakshat
-Rhis was the First Code on my Github
+This was the First Code on my Github